ECP-VeloC/VELOC/docs/api.rst

 ARGUMENTS
 '''''''''

--  **id**: This argument provides a user-defined integer identifier to refer to the memory region.
+-  **id**: This argument provides a application-defined integer identifier to refer to the memory region.

 .. _description-4: